aimclub/FEDOT/docs/source/fedot/features/sensitivity_analysis.rst

 Result visualization example:

-What if to delete or replace every node in the chain
+What if to delete or replace every node in the pipeline

 |DeletionAnalysis| |ReplacementAnalysis|